 e-scooter.co has been created for the purpose of promoting clean mobility solutions.
+This page provides links to resources related to air pollution.

 - Air pollution causes crime and unethical behaviour (lse.ac.uk)

 - Ultra-fine pollution (PM0.1) isn't yet officially measured in many cities (including London) while the particles have a greater impact on health.
-Ultra-fine particles can enter the blood stream and can't be filtered out by the body.

 Air pollution causes crime and unethical behaviour